Important Steps for Risk Administration

 You’ve Identified your risk.
 You’ve Analyzed and Financed it.
 You’ve Controlled it.
 So now you’re done, right?
 Wrong.
 Now you’ve got to Administer it.

 Administering a Risk Management Program doesn’t mean you create a nice manual, stick it on a shelf and go about your business.
-Risk Management is a process, and an ongoing one at that.
+Risk Management is a process and an ongoing one at that.
 The process consists of five (5) steps: Establish, Review, Test, Correct, and Update.
-A sixth step following this process is REPEAT.
+The sixth step following this process is REPEAT.